Bububooo3/rbxm-pkg/README.md

 > **NOTE:** The packages that you can access through this package manager are not all mine.
 The creators are all properly credited.
-Use the `info [pkg-name]` command to see.
+Use the `info [pkg-name]` command to see, or check the [registry file](/registry.json).